alejandroviegener/ObjectTracker/README.md

 ![Application Workflow](./img/app-diagramm.jpg)

 1) An **input video** and an **initial condition** file defining the initial bounding boxes is passed to the application as parameters.
-Optional parameters are the bounding box color, the description text color, output file name, verbosity level and output logging file
+Optional parameters are the bounding box color, the description text color, output file name, verbosity level and output logging file.
+The input parameters are parsed using the **argparse** python lib.
-2) The **Object Tracker** module tracks the objects specified in the initial bounding boxes trough the input video frames.
+2) The **Object Tracker** block tracks the objects specified in the initial bounding boxes trough the input video frames.
 The tracker outputs a list of dictionaries that contains the tracking information for every object.
 This information inclues: the object id, the track status, and the bounding box coordinates.
+The tracker is implemented in the **ObjectTracker** class in the **object_tracker** module of the **tracker** package.
+The tracker implements 3 different tracking algorithms, i.e., KCF, MOSSE and CSRT.
-3) The objects tracking list and the input video are passed as input parameters to the **Bounding Box Renderer** module.
+3) The objects tracking list and the input video are passed as input parameters to the **Bounding Box Renderer** block.
 The renderer generates a new video by combining the input video and the result of the tracker.
 The renderer also accepts as paramaters the bounding box and information text formatting.
+The renderer is implemented in the **BoundingBoxRenderer** class in the **renderer** module of the **tracker** package.
 4) The application outputs the rendered output video with the bounding boxes and information text, and also outputs the log messages to console/file if configured.
+The console/file output logs are managed in the tracker package by the **logging** python lib.
+A hiererchal logging is implemented, a root logger for the package and child loggers for the different modules in the package.

 ## Project Directory Structure <a name="structure"></a>